A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Implementation

 where $(\vect{x}_l)_m$ is a subvector of $\vect{x}_l \in \C^{NM}$ containing indices from $mN$ to $(m+1)N$ which represents the corresponding implicit collocation stage (parts of columns in figure~\ref{fig:communicators} separated with black lines).
-In case $\nspace > 1$, this summation can be computed via \textit{reduce} on the COMM\_SUBCOL\_ALT level for each $m = 1, \dots, M$ making this action of complexity $O(M \log_2(M))$.
+When $\nspace > 1$, this summation can be computed using MPI-reduce on the COMM\_SUBCOL\_ALT level for each $m = 1, \dots, M$ with computational complexity $O(M \log_2(M))$.
 If $\ncoll \leq M$, then the communication complexity is $O(n_\coll \log_2(n_\coll))$ on the COMM\_COL level with chunks of memory sent and received being $O(MN/(\ncoll \nspace))$ in both cases.
 Furthermore, equations~\eqref{eq:d3} and~\eqref{eq:Gsubstitution} (lines~\ref{alg:d3} and~\ref{alg:G} in algorithm~\ref{alg:paralpha}) are computed in exactly the same manner as discussed above.

-Finally, the inner linear systems after both diagonalizations in~\eqref{eq:d2} (line~\ref{alg:d2} in algorithm~\ref{alg:paralpha}) are solved with the help of \texttt{petsc4py}.
-In case $\ncoll \leq M$, each group of $M/\ncoll$ linear system is solved simultaneously, one by one on each processor, without additional processors passed on to \texttt{petsc4py}.
+Finally, the inner linear systems after both diagonalizations in~\eqref{eq:d2} (line~\ref{alg:d2} in algorithm~\ref{alg:paralpha}) are solved using GMRES (without a preconditioner).
+When $\ncoll \leq M$, each group of $M/\ncoll$ linear systems is solved simultaneously, in a consecutive way within a group, without passing on any additional processors to \texttt{petsc4py}.
 If $\nspace > 1$, then we have additional processors for handling the systems of size $N \times N$ in parallel on the COMM\_SUBCOL\_SEQ level which is passed on to \texttt{petsc4py} as a communicator.
-Here in this step, there is a lot of flexibility for defining the actual linear solver since \texttt{petsc4py} is a well developed library with a lot of different options.
-For our purpose, we make use of GMRES~\cite{GMRES} without preconditioner.
+Here in this step, there is a lot of flexibility for defining the actual linear solver since \texttt{petsc4py} is a well-developed library with a lot of different options.
+For our purpose, we make use of GMRES~\cite{GMRES} without a preconditioner.